CodeTechNL/laravel-route-interface/readme.md

 ## About

-This package is a very simple interface to display all routes in your webapplication.
+This package is a very simple interface to display all routes in your web application.
 Instead of using the command line, you can pay a visit at yourdomain.com/development/routes.
 An interface with several options will appear.

 ## Possibilities
 - Add search terms